All Sites - Closed gates, please could i ask everyone when entering and exiting the allotments to close the gates behind you.

 This is not a simple solution for the Town Council because allotment land is scarce - if you have any suggestions then let us know.

-In March 2011 Council leased from St Edmundsbury Borough Council an area of land at Cotton Lane which provided an additional 38 allotment plots thereby helping to ease the waiting list for allotments.
+In March 2011 Council leased from St Edmundsbury Borough Council (now West Suffolk Council) an area of land at Cotton Lane which provided an additional 38 allotment plots thereby helping to ease the waiting list for allotments.
 It decided not to proceed with the purchase of additional land at Sicklesmere Road as it was felt that the potential contamination of the land and the cost of determining this, as well as the costs of developing the site made it less attractive.

 “Why don't you make the existing plots smaller then there would be more to go around?”

-This is where past practices make change difficult – many tenants have enjoyed relatively large plots since before the involvement of the Town Council and are unwilling to give them up.
+This is where past practices make change difficult - many tenants have enjoyed relatively large plots since before the involvement of the Town Council and are unwilling to give them up.
 We do try to encourage those who find it difficult to cultivate large plots to reduce their size and this has led to a small number of additional plots.
-New applicants are now only allocated plots equating to a maximum of five square rods - please note that plot sizes are approximate as they are based on the information provided by St Edmundsbury Borough Council at the time the Town Council took over the management of the allotments from it - inevitably over the years plot boundaries will have moved in one direction or another.
+New applicants are now only allocated plots equating to a maximum of five square rods - please note that plot sizes are approximate as they are based on the information provided by the Borough Council at the time the Town Council took over the management of the allotments from it - inevitably over the years plot boundaries will have moved in one direction or another.

 “Why do some non-residents of the town have an allotment?”